Should kids get an allowance? We'll look at the pros and cons of giving a child allowance, plus helpful allowance tips.

 With money comes responsibilities.

-Sure, there are a heck of a lot less when you’re a kid (ahhh those were the days – when $5 a week meant I could fill my candy quota).
+Sure, there is a heck of a lot fewer when you’re a kid (ahhh those were the days – when $5 a week meant I could fill my candy quota).

 So, if you never hand over money responsibilities with the actual money…then you’re missing out on some key lessons in life.